carneades/carneades-3/doc/manual/browsing.md

 Argument graphs may contain cycles.
 However, currently the algorithm used to layout the argument and statement nodes in the map is not able to handle cycles. *This limitation will be removed in a later version of the system.*

 Argument graphs can be very large.
 Currently the *entire* argument graph is displayed in the argument maps.
 In the future only a partial view of the argument graph in maps will be shown, at least for larger graphs.
 The part of the graph shown will depend on the context.
-The map generated from the home page of the argument graph will show the arguments and statements near the main issues of the map.
+The map generated from the argument graph page of the argument graph will show the arguments and statements near the main issues of the map.
 The maps generated from statement and argument pages will show the part of the argument graph near the selected statement or argument.
 A method for scrolling the maps, to bring other parts of the graph into view, will be provided.

 ## Searching for Arguments

-The argument graph home page will provide access to a command for searching for arguments.
+The argument graph page will provide access to a command for searching for arguments.

 **Not yet implemented**